 How Much Compensation For A Death Caused By A Fatal Bike or Cycle Accident?

+By John Bowes.
+Updated March 2021.
+This is our updated guide to fatal cycling accident claims.
 According to figures released by the Royal Society for the Prevention of Accidents, there were 21,287 accidents involving bikes on the road in 2014.
 Of these accidents, 3,401 people were seriously injured and 113 were killed.
 In cases where an accident has caused a death, the deceased’s loved ones may be able to make a claim for compensation.
 This guide will explore this issue.

 Claiming for fatal bike accident compensation can be incredibly complicated.
 Any fatal bike accident claim is likely to involve a great deal of effort, a need to prove that an act of negligence or another kind of failure led to the death.
 This is why the assistance of an expert Claims Service can be so important.

 This guide will detail everything you need to know to make a successful cycling accident compensation claim.
 Our contact details are at the bottom of this guide; feel free to contact our team if you have any further questions.

 Select a section: